e brav.

 It’s a case study in institutional failure, systemic abuse, corruption, collusion, cover-ups, and personal resilience.
 It’s about a woman who followed every rule, built something out of nothing, and had it drowned, erased, and ignored — by the very people who were supposed to protect her.

-My livelihood and purpose were taken from me by a corrupt, bias judge and a reckless nonprofit whose mission statement and actions are completely misaligned.
+My livelihood and purpose were taken from me by a corrupt, bias judge, a self-serving, corrupt attorney, insurance companies who committed fraud, an abusive ex, and a reckless nonprofit whose mission statement and actions are completely misaligned.
 This is my story about a beautiful boutique that gave me financial stability; for the first time in my life, I felt safe.
 I was wrongfully evicted the night before Thanksgiving with a $47,000 judgment by my nonprofit housing organization landlords who refused to take responsibility for floods that caused over $100,000 worth of damage within the first 10 months of being open, during a pandemic.

 My story is not just a story.